-Air flow-FLOOR Air conditioning-OFF
+Air conditioning-OFF

-- à For quick heating, select recirculated air for a few minutes.
-To keep the windows from fogging, select fresh after the vehicle interior has been warmed. - à Press the "A/C" button on for dehumidified heating. - à Choose floor/windshield air flow to heat the vehicle interior while defrosting or defogging the windshield.
+- For quick heating, select recirculated air for a few minutes.
+To keep the windows from fogging, select fresh after the vehicle interior has been warmed. - Press the "A/C" button on for dehumidified heating. - Choose floor/windshield air flow to heat the vehicle interior while defrosting or defogging the windshield.